 - An extensive collection of training materials shared online, with support to lead workshops in your community.

-APPLICATIONS FOR THE 2018 FELLOWSHIP PROGRAM ARE NOW OPEN
+APPLICATIONS FOR THE 2018 FELLOWSHIP PROGRAM ARE OPEN TILL 30 SEPTEMBER 2017.

 Applications are invited from 1 August to 30 September.
 We strongly encourage early expressions of interest and applications.
 Successful applicants and wait-listed applicants will be notified by early November.

 We work to ensure cost is not a barrier to participation and negotiate fees on a case by case basis according to a sliding scale:

 - Small grassroots groups and unaffiliated individuals – $3,000 per participant

 - Small-medium sized NGOs (<$3M pa budget) – $4,000 to $7,000 per participant

 - Large NGOs – $8,000 to $10,000 per participant

 - Fully-funded scholarships available for Aboriginal and Torres Strait Islander applicants